Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 🏛️ Why is 성덕대왕신종 so important in Korean heritage?

 The bell is massive.
 Official museum descriptions place it at roughly 3.6 meters tall and 18.9 tons.
-But its importance is not only physical size.
+But its significance extends beyond its physical size.
 It is admired for its form, engravings, Buddhist imagery, long inscription, and most of all, its sound.

 💡 Did You Know?

 The bell is also known as the Emille Bell.
 This name comes from a famous legend connected to the way its sound was heard.
-Because legends can be emotionally powerful but historically difficult to verify, it is better to explain the story as folklore, not as confirmed history.
+Because legends can be emotionally powerful but historically difficult to verify, it’s better to explain the story as folklore, not as confirmed history.

 📚 Korean Box